ateschan/glowing-succotash/README.md

 Setup:
-<p> You will need to add the jarfiles.
+<p> You will need to add the jarfiles. <br />
-Right click on project -> open module settings -> modules -> Use java8_202 sdk -> Click "+" directly under the SDK option -> "JARS or directories" -> Click on all jarfiles and add them as modules.
+Right click on project -> open module settings -> modules -> Use java8_202 sdk -> Click "+" directly under the SDK option -> "JARS or directories" -> Click on all jarfiles and add them as modules. <br />
 </p>

 You may need specific vm flags for your run configuration.
 This lets my machine render the 3d models.
 Otherwise you may not see them.